Let’s design a more humane future.

 construction is the #1 industrial sector at risk of forced labor

-The construction ecosystem accounts for more than 13% of global GDP and $12 trillion spending worldwide.
+The construction ecosystem accounts for more than 13% of global GDP and more than $13 trillion spending worldwide (Global Construction Perspectives).
 The construction sector is one of the most disaggregated and least modernized sectors, at 1% productivity.

 12+